 - Spices balance the whole cake.
 From the cake itself to the cream cheese frosting, making it better than on its own.
 Also, it enhances the mood of the baking process until you savour it.

 - Cream Cheese frosting, has the right tinge of tang making it irresistible to our palates.
 Whatever playful twist you decide to frost carrot cake steer clear of cream cheese, please don't disappoint anybody.
 Carrots and cream cheese are meant for each other.

 Nuts are also a great addition, particularly toasted pecans or walnuts.
-It adds texture and savouriness that blends well with the spices and helps balance the sweetness and the tanginess from the cream cheese.
+It adds texture and savouriness that blends well with the spices and helps balance the sweetness and the tanginess of the cream cheese.
 Though it is not necessary, only if you like it.
-Either mix it in the cake batter or sprinkle around after frosting, that will be a perfect adornment as well.
-I’m a pro-nuts but nuts don’t love one of my family.
-That is why you’ll never find nuts in this recipe.
+Either fold it in the cake batter or sprinkle around after frosting, that will be a perfect adornment as well.
+I'm a pro-nuts but nuts don't love one of my family.
+That is why you'll never find nuts in this recipe.

 THE BEST AND EASY CARROT CAKE RECIPE